rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

               all=TRUE)
   ```

 5. Check if connection to database is established.
 An output of "TRUE" indicates you are connected.
+Otherwise, it returns "FALSE" as the output.

   ```
   ore.is.connected()
   ```

-6. Use the ore.ls function call to list tables in the database schema you are connected to.
-Database tables appear as ORE frames in the output.
+6. The ore.ls function returns all OML4R proxy objects.
+Use the ore.ls function call to list tables in the database schema you are connected to, which appear as ore frames in your OML4R session.
+The conversion is transparent and enabled by the OML4R transparency layer.

   ```
   ore.ls()